Skip to main content

 OpenWrt with DoH

-OpenWrt makes DoH implementation straightforward:
+OpenWrt makes DoH implementation straightforward (see gist above).

 Approach 3: Self-Hosted DoH Server